JACKJATIN/Real-Estate-Price-Prediction/README.md

 3.Replace Placeholder with Your API Key: Replace "YOUR_GOOGLE_MAPS_API_KEY" with the API key you obtained in step 6.

-4. Save Changes: Save the changes to the file.
+4.Save Changes: Save the changes to the file.

 ## Usage
 Run the Flask application